-Trump World Descended On Mar-a-Lago as It Became a Coronavirus Petri Dish
+Trump World Descended on Mar-a-Lago as It Became a Coronavirus Petri Dish

 “State Department represents,” wrote Ric Grennell, the acting Director of National Intelligence, in an Instagram post noting attendance by him and State spokesperson Morgan Ortagus.
 Trump campaign aide Katrina Pierson was there as well, as was RNC spokesperson Kayley McInerny.
 Rudy Giuliani, the president’s personal attorney, made sure to snap a photo with Bolsonaro.

 Beyond Carlson, the Fox News personalities in attendance included Jeanine Pirro, Jesse Watters, and Gina Loudon.
-Actor Jon Voight was there, as were MyPillow founder Mike Lindell, Turning Point USA chief Charlie Kirk, Republican fundraiser Caroline Wren, senior Sen. Rand Paul (R-KY) aide Sergio Gor, and Christl Mahfouz, who owns the company that produces much of the Trump campaign’s merchandise, including its iconic MAGA hats.
+Turning Point USA chief Charlie Kirk was there, as was Republican fundraiser Caroline Wren, senior Sen. Rand Paul (R-KY) aide Sergio Gor, and Christl Mahfouz, who owns the company that produces much of the Trump campaign’s merchandise, including its iconic MAGA hats.

 Those were just some of the more prominent attendees of the roughly fifty that The Daily Beast was able to identify through social media posts.
 They’re also some of the most prominent people in Donald Trump's orbit—and they routinely interact with others in the upper echelons of U.S. political power.